 EZ Flash 2 is a user-friendly BIOS update utility.
-Simply press the predefined hotkey to launch the utility and update the BIOS without entering the OS.
-Update your BIOS easily without preparing a bootable diskette or using an OS-based flash utility.
+Simply launch this tool and update BIOS from a USB flash disk before entering the OS.
+You can update your BIOS only in a few clicks without preparing an additional floppy diskette or using an OSbased flash utility.

-ASUS CrashFree BIOS 3
+ASUS CrashFree BIOS 3 🎇